 RELATED ARTICLE: Make sure to use a wire trace when lure fishing for zander in venues that also hold pike.
 This article discusses the topic of wire traces for zander fishing in more detail.

-Pro Tip: I highly recommend using a braided line, as it won’t stretch and gives you even more sensitivity and feeling.
+Pro Tip: I highly recommend using braided line, as it won’t stretch and will give you even more sensitivity and feeling.
 Use a 30-40lb braid in open, snag-free water, and a 50lb braid for snaggy venues.

 However, in order for that to work 100%, you will need the right type of spinning rod!